Muscat International Airport, Oman

 Muscat International Airport (formerly Seeb International Airport) is located approximately 32km west of Muscat, the capital of the Sultanate of Oman.
 The airport is a hub for the national carrier Oman Air and is the gateway to Oman, improving connections to international destinations such as the Gulf, the Middle East, Europe and the Far East.
 It is operated by Oman Airports Management Company (OAMC).

 The airport handled passenger traffic of 8.31 million passengers and recorded 81,244 aircraft movements in 2013.
 The cargo handled during the year was 102,040t.

 The airport is currently undergoing a $1.8bn expansion to increase the passenger handling capacity.
 The first phase of the expansion began in December 2014.
 The phase 1 included a new runway, air traffic control tower and civil aviation building.

 Muscat International Airport terminal features

-It also has three baggage retrieval conveyor belts, four X-ray screening machines for pre check-in, three X-ray screening machines after emigration, four X-ray screening machines for transfer of passengers and four X-ray screening machines for arrivals.
+It also has three baggage retrieval conveyor belts and several X-ray screening machines - four for pre check-in, three for post-emigration, four for transfer of passengers and four for arrivals.

 Muscat airport expansion